G. D. Agrawal: 2013

 In mid-June 2013, Agrawal began his fast in the wake of the inactivity of National Ganga River Basin Authority.
 He stopped taking water on 21 September as his fast entered its 101st day.
-Due to government's apathy towards Agrawal's fast, three members of the national Ganga River Basin Authority, Rajendra Singh, Ravi Chopra and Rashid Siddiqui resigned.
+During his fast, three members of the National Ganga River Basin Authority: Rajendra Singh, Ravi Chopra and Rashid Siddiqui, resigned.

 2018

-In February 2018, Agrawal sent an open letter to Prime Minister Narendra Modi urging him to stop environmentally unfriendly projects and ensure what he calls the 'aviral' flow of the river in the upper stretches of the river Ganga.
+In February 2018, Agrawal sent an open letter to Prime Minister Narendra Modi urging him to stop environmentally damaging projects and ensure the uninterrupted ('aviral') flow of the river in the upper stretches of the Ganga.
 He reminded the prime minister that "It will be four years in May when the Central government will complete four years in office, but nothing has been done so far for the cause of Ganga".

 Agrawal had mentioned in the letter that if no action is taken by Ganga Dussehra (22 June 2018), he will go on fast-unto-death.
 He wrote another letter to PM on 13 June.
 After receiving no response from the government, he began his fast on 22 June at Haridwar.

 On the 19th day of his fast, police evicted him from his fast venue to AIIMS Rishikesh.
-Based on a petition filed by Agrawal against forced eviction, Uttarakhand high-court stepped in and said he needs to be taken to hospital only if his health is in danger.
+Based on a petition filed by Agrawal against forced eviction, the Uttarakhand High Court stepped in and said he needed to be taken to hospital only if his health was in danger.

 The government responded to Agrawal's fast via Nitin Gadkari (Union Minister for Water Resources, River Development and Ganga Rejuvenation), but it failed to resolve the impasse.
-Agrawal alleged that government is focusing on the cleaning river Ganga whereas his holistic vision ensures 'aviral-nirmal' Ganga.
+Agrawal said the government was focusing on cleaning the Ganga, whereas his aim was an 'aviral-nirmal' (free-flowing and clean) Ganga.

 On 13 August (53rd day of the fast), Agrawal was admitted to AIIMS again.

 On 9 October (the 109th day of the fast), he stopped drinking water and refused to take medicine, water or any fluid/juice orally.
-However, he gave written consent to doctors for administering potassium orally and drip to provide 500ML saline fluid per day to maintain the minimum fluid and electrolyte needs of the body.
+However, he gave written consent to doctors for administering potassium orally and a drip providing 500 ml of saline fluid per day to maintain the minimum fluid and electrolyte needs of the body.

-On 11 October (the 111th day of the fast), he died from starvation, aged 86.
+On 11 October (the 111th day of the fast), he died from heart attack,aged 86.